DaveDCGIS/housing-risk/data/readme.md

 Expected to be our primary data set.
 We will need historical copies of this data set from each year.
 Currently these are coming from a few different places.
 * `main-website` - data from the HUD website, current as of 8/2/2016 (updated monthly). from here: http://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/mfh/exp/mfhdiscl
 * `internetArchive` - Old versions of that same page, from the Wayback Machine Internet Archive.
 * `urban_institute` - Urban Institute has saved copies every time they download the contracts database.
-They have promised to send this.
+This is our **primary** data source
+  * zip file of the original dump from Urban includes zipped or self extracting Access databases, Urban's dump to CSV files (named.txt), and data dictionaries as of the time of the original download.
+  * Zip of just the source Access databases, renamed to match their download date.
+  * Each folder - text files that should be 'ready to use' csv of the two tables from the access databases.
+When there was a file already dumped from Access by Urban Institute, Neal copied-pasted in the header row manually.
+If there was not already a .txt dump, we created one from the corresponding Access database.
+Small chance of data issues - can go back to the source access database if need be.

 ### `alternate_portfolio_datasets`
 	* Looks like this is an Excel dump of filtered data from the above database??